'Gaia-inspired' childcare centre proposed in South Auckland

 And it is proposing an innovative solution - a "Gaia-inspired" preschool in South Auckland which encourages kids to "go back to basics".

-Its founders, Darius and Nikeeta Singh, say it's not just for hippies - it's a school for over-stimulated kids to get back in touch with nature.
+Its founders, Darius and Nikeeta Singh, said it was a school for kids to get back in touch with nature.

 Shaped like a giant leaf, the childhood centre will be built on 0.4ha of forested land and is scheduled for opening in April 2020 if all its consents are approved.